A Melania Trump tree statue gets mixed reviews in her Slovenian hometown

 US artist Brad Downey commissioned the life-size statue from local chainsaw sculptor Ales Zupevc, better known as Maxi, who was born in the same year and same hospital as the first lady, but whose life took a very different path.

-The creation of the sculpture forms part of a documentary filmed by Downey, which will be presented as part of his latest exhibition, "Slow Motion Disasters," at the Kunstraum Kreuzberg/Bethanien gallery in Berlin.
+The creation of the sculpture forms part of a documentary filmed by Downey, which was presented as part of his latest exhibition, "Slow Motion Disasters," at the Kunstraum Kreuzberg/Bethanien gallery in Berlin.
+The documentary will also be shown at his exhibition in the Slovenian capital Ljubljana.

-For the film, Downey spent several months filming interviews with Maxi around the town, creating an intimate impression of the first lady's roots in the alpine country, and the life of an individual still living there.
+For the film, Downey spent several months filming interviews with Maxi around the town, creating an intimate impression of the first lady's roots in the alpine country, and the life of an individual still living there, he told CNN.

 "I don't know her personally, but she's my age," Maxi says in the film.
 "We were both born in April.
 All the more reason to make the statue.
 Being born the same year, the same month.
 She might come and see the thing.
 She might like it."